kdl-org/kdl/SPEC.md

 # KDL Spec

-This is the kinda-formal specification for KDL, including the intended data model and the grammar.
+This is the semi-formal specification for KDL, including the intended data model and the grammar.

 ## Introduction